aeonSolutions/PCB-Prototyping-Catalogue/README.md

 #### Be supportive of my dedication and work towards technology education and buy me a coffee.
 Link below.

 ## Firmware Download / Burner
-one can use the PCB in the repository [AeonLabs-MCU-Burner-USB-to-UART-TTL](https://github.com/aeonSolutions/AeonLabs-MCU-Burner-USB-to-UART-TTL) to program the ESP32 WROOM32 MCU on this PCB.
+one can use the PCB in the repository [AeonLabs-MCU-Burner-USB-to-UART-TTL](https://github.com/aeonSolutions/AeonLabs-MCU-Burner-USB-to-UART-TTL) to program the PCBs.

 # List of available PCBs